alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-29-ruling-on-invoking-prophet-honor.md

 ---
-layout: post
-publisher: "alsalafiyyah@icloud.com"
-title: "Rule on invoking the Prophet’s honor or parents pleasure upon rising from one's seat"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5156, Question 2"
-category: [fatwas,tawassul]
-hijri: Dhul-Hijjah 8, 1441
 date: 2020-07-29
-note: true
 group1: true
+hijri: Dhul-Hijjah 8, 1441
+lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5156, Question 2
 summary: Scholars say that whoever utters such words is a Mushrik, because he is placing an intermediary between Allah and himself.
+title: Rule on invoking the Prophet’s honor or parents pleasure upon rising from one's seat
 ---

 ### Question: